mic-joebstl/LaserEngraver/readme.md

 ![demo](./res/demo.png)

-The highlighted area represents what has already been engraved, while the dot indicates the current position of the laser.
+The highlighted area represents the portion that has already been engraved, while the dot indicates the current position of the laser.

 ### Settings
 - **Depth** determines how long the engraver stays at a position.
 The exact duration depends on the device and is specified here in percent.
-- **Variable burn intensity**: If enabled, burn intensity is determined by pixel brightness (including alpha channel).
+- **Variable depth**: If enabled, this setting determines the burn duration/depth per pixel based on pixel brightness (including alpha channel).
+Use this setting only when grayscale engraving is required as each pixel would likely require a separate instructions, increasing total engraving time due to high instruction acknowledgment latencies.
 - **Max.
-Power**: When **Variable burn intensity** is enabled, this option limits burn intensity to a maximum value.
+Depth**: When **Variable depth** is enabled, this option limits the burn duration/depth to a maximum value.
-- **Power**: Specifies fixed burn intensity for pixels to be engraved when **Variable burn intensity** is disabled.
+- **Power**: Specifies fixed burn intensity for pixels to be engraved.
 - **Threshold**: Determines at what percent brightness a pixel is engraved when *Variable burn intensity* is disabled.
 - **Rasterized**: Engraves pixels in rows in a grid pattern.
-- **Raster optimized**: Begins engraving at any pixel and directly navigates to the next pixel to be engraved.
+This setting yields quickest results for images with minimal empty spaces in between.
+- **Raster optimized**: Optimizes for better horizontal line performance by finding an efficient path.
+Use this setting for simple shapes or images with large empty spaces.
 - **Show halo**: A visual setting that does not affect engraving.

 ### Keyboard Shortcuts